“When two consultants get together, it’s usually a joyful conversation”

 Carol Hamilton (07:20)

 Yeah.
 So I’m doing this, I’m in partnership with an organization called the Institute for conservation leadership, and they’re, they’re really the leader in, in bringing a human perspective to this collaboration.
 So it’s a collaboration of organizations that spans four States.
-Uh, the whole Delaware River watershed, which, um, I’ve certainly learned a lot about, includes Pennsylvania, um, Delaware, New Jersey and New York.
-Uh, so actually in New York City, depends on the Delaware River for a large portion of its water.
+The whole Delaware River watershed, which I’ve certainly learned a lot about, includes Pennsylvania, um, Delaware, New Jersey, and New York.
+So actually New York City depends on the Delaware River for a large portion of its water.
 Um, I’m certainly not a conservation person.
 I, you know, we’re the folks in there try to help people, uh, do collaboration effectively and, um, think about how they work with others, how they work beyond their own organizations.
-So, you know, you talked about that, uh, uh, that abundance mindset and I think all the work that, um, the nonprofit sector is moving towards in terms of more, um, organizations coming together to try to, you know, work in a synergistic way to, to create a greater impact.
+So, you know, you talked about that abundance mindset and I think all the work that, the nonprofit sector is moving towards in terms of more, um, organizations coming together to try to, you know, work in a synergistic way to, to create a greater impact.

 Carol Hamilton (08:29)

 It’s also hard work, right?
 I mean, a lot of funders want that to happen.
 Everyone sees the natural logic of collaborative putting, coming together and, and pooling your resources.
 Not only pulling your resources but aligning around, um, shared goals.
 Uh, but it takes work and it takes time and it takes time to build the trust between the different organizations to learn each other.
 And it just like on a team who brings what strengths, who brings what connections, um, and all of that, it just takes time to weave that together and have it be an effective collaborative.